-Network limitation

-If you do not obtain an approved treatment plan, we will provide only Out-of-Network benefits.
+Network limitation If you do not obtain an approved treatment plan, we will provide only Out-of-Network benefits.

-Benefits Description You pay After the calendar year deductible The calendar year deductible applies to almost all benefits in this Section.
+Benefits Description You After the calendar The calendar year deductible applies to almost all benefits in this Section.
 We say ""(No deductible)" when it does not apply Out-of-Network benefits High Option Standard Option We will cover the office visit fee for therapy sessions rendered by providers such as psychiatrists, psychologists, or clinical social workers.
-50% of the Plan allowance and any difference between our allowance and the billed amount 50% of the Plan allowance and any difference between our allowance and the billed amount Therapy sessions include: until benefits stop at 50 visits until benefits stop at 25 visits Office visits, group therapy, and collateral visits with members of the patient's immediate family Medication management Benefits are based on a maximum allowance of \$100 per visit and 50 visits per person per calendar year under High Option and 25 visits per person per calendar year under Standard Option - including visits you paid for while satisfying the mental health and substance abuse calendar year deductible.
-Other outpatient care includes: Convulsive therapy visits, and Day or after care (partial hospitalization) in a hospital Note: Almost all benefits for the treatment of mental health and substance abuse require precertification, see page 51.
+30% of the Plan allowance and any difference between our allowance and the billed amount 30% of the Plan allowance and any difference between our allowance and the billed amount Therapy sessions include: • Office visits, group therapy, and collateral visits with members of the patient's immediate family Medication management Other outpatient care includes: Convulsive therapy visits, and • Day or after care (partial hospitalization) in a hospital Note: Almost all benefits for the treatment of mental health and substance abuse require precertification, see page 52.
 During the precertification process, we may establish an approved treatment plan.
-Diagnostic tests 30% of the Plan allowance and any difference between our allowance and the billed amount 30% of the Plan allowance and any difference between our allowance and the billed amount Covered inpatient hospital and rehabilitation facility charges include: • Room and board including general nursing care, in semiprivate accomodations • Other charges for hospital services and supplies (other than professional services) including but not limited to the use of operating, treatment and recovery rooms; X-rays; surgical dressings; and drugs and medicines Limited benefits: \$300 copayment per confinement plus 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: You pay any charges above the Plan's limits. \$300 copayment per confinement plus 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Note: You pay any charges above the Plan's limits.
-Confinement in a rehabilitation facility is limited to 1) a maximum of 30 days per confinement and 2) two confinements per person per lifetime.
-Note: Precertification is required for an inpatient confinement, see page 51.
-Services of a doctor for inpatient hospital visits 30% of the Plan allowance and any difference between our allowance and the billed amount 30% of the Plan allowance and any difference between our allowance and the billed amount Not covered out-of-network: All charges All charges
+Diagnostic tests 30% of the Plan allowance and any difference between our allowance and the billed amount 30% of the Plan allowance and any difference between our allowance and the billed amount Covered inpatient hospital and rehabilitation facility charges include: Room and board including general nursing care, in semiprivate accomodations Other charges for hospital services and supplies (other than professional services) including but not limited to the use of operating, treatment and recovery rooms; X-rays; surgical dressings; and drugs and medicines Note: Precertification is required for an inpatient confinement, see page 52. \$300 copayment per confinement plus 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) \$300 copayment per confinement plus 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) • Services of a doctor for inpatient hospital visits 30% of the Plan allowance and any difference between our allowance and the billed amount 30% of the Plan allowance and any difference between our allowance and the billed amount